© Fenia Kotsopoulou 2020 - Chlorophyll print from the on going project Scents of Evanescence

 On December 2012, VestAndPage conceived and initiated the live art exhibition project VENICE INTERNATIONAL PERFORMANCE ART WEEK.
 Between 2012 and 2016, the project showcased in the Trilogy of the Body historic pioneer works on exhibit in conjunction with live programs of durational performances, presenting over 120 international artists and an ongoing educational program.
 Since 2017, the project presents in the new format Co-Creation Live Factory an international educational platform with residential and collaborative character.

-Between 2014 and 2017, alongside further annual live performance cycles, VestAndPage produced Plantain, the art film based on their month-long performance walk from Northern Germany through Poland to the Russian region of Kaliningrad in May/June 2015.
+Between 2014 and 2017, alongside further annual live performance cycles, VestAndPage produced Plantain, an award-winning art film based on their month-long performance walk from Northern Germany through Poland to the Russian region of Kaliningrad in May/June 2015.
 The project is based on true historic events of the escape of Stenke's family in the civil exodus from former East Prussia in winter 1945.

 VestAndPage's theoretical and poetic writings have been extensively published in books and magazines of contemporary art, among which Performance Research, Flash Art, Studio Research, Art&Education, Research Catalogue, Nexus.
 Their own publications by VestAndPage press investigate the intimate tissue of creativity and artistic practice, questioning performance art as urgency.